bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/FAQ.md

 * Posts showing off a scout's Eagle project.

-#### Press Releases
+#### News

-Whenever something major occurs that the media would be interested in picking up should go under here.
+* Whenever something major occurs that people or the media would be interested in should go under here.
 This includes, but is not limited to:
   * When a scout completes their Eagle broad of review.
   * When a scout or scouts do something unique that is newsworthy.
   * An upcoming troop event where the community is invited to.

 ### What is "Markdown"?